aerickt/lapwing-for-beginners/src/Chapter-18.md

 ## Alternative proper nouns with a prefix stroke

-> If you have no complaints about using the number key in proper noun strokes, you can skill this section.
+> If you have no complaints with using the number key in proper noun strokes, you can skip this section.

 Some machines may not be compatible with remapping the top `S-` key.
 In this case, it is also possible to use the number key as a prefix stroke for proper nouns.
 This is handled through the <code class="code-mono">lapwing-prefixed-proper-nouns.json</code> dictionary.